-Fig. 14.
+14 Fig. 14.
 Untitled.
 West Islip, New York: Universal Limited Art Editions, 1991.
-Lift-ground aquatint, soft-ground etching, spit bite, and drypoint, sheet: 41 % x 78" (106.4 x 198.2 cm).
+Lift-ground aquatint, soft-ground etching, spit bite, and drypoint, sheet: $41\% \times 78$ " (106.4 x 198.2 cm).
 The Museum of Modern Art, New York.
-Gift of Emily Fisher Landau
+Gift of Emily Fisher Landau Fig. 15.

-Fig. 15.
 Trial proof (primaries with secondaries) for Untitled.
 1991.
-Lift-ground aquatint, soft-ground etching, spit bite, and drypoint, sheet: $42\frac{3}{16} \times 77\frac{3}{16}$ " (107.2 x 197.7 cm).
-Collection the artist

-Unifying this monumental image was a challenge.
+Lift-ground aquatint, soft-ground etching, spit bite, and drypoint, sheet: 42 1⁄2 × 77 1⁄2 6" (107.2 × 197.7 cm).
+Collection the artist ensure no unauthorized proofs.
+Johns has resisted doing this to be able to recycle his images in later works.
+In keeping with this practice, instead of destroying the plates that Crommelynck brought to him, Johns returned to them once again for further elaboration, deciding to print all three abutting on one sheet.23 Unifying this monumental image was a challenge.
 For the 1991 untitled print (fig. 14), Johns printed the entire image in black and added an overall grid.24 He also emphasized the horizontal divisions of density, shade, and surface as the eye moves up the image.
 The arm on the right balances the prominent downward arrow from the Untitled (Red) plate on the left (suggested from its rotation of the original Land's End plate).
 The two arms in the central panel are a rotated reflection of the mirrored "YELLOW" in the right panel.

+15

+in

+ıtarst In ne

+ne to

+er

+of

+to

+er

+nc

 staggering patterning of grids, circles, and handprints, and the cacophony of ruled, imprinted, scribbled, brushed, and dripped marks is more intense than in any earlier printed work.25 The device circle in each panel is highlighted with surface effects.
 These textures are compounded by the handprints at left and the overall circle pattern of the center panel.
 The sense of layering and space from the earlier plates is intensified and here proceeds from shallowest to deepest across the panels, as flattening devices such as palm imprints and drips characterize the left panel and perspectival space is suggested by the grid in the right panel.